rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/_index.md

 ### Default Cluster and Project Roles

-By default, when a user creates a new cluster or project, they are automatically assigned an ownership role: either [cluster owner](#cluster-roles) or [project owner](#project-roles).
+By default, when a standard user creates a new cluster or project, they are automatically assigned an ownership role: either [cluster owner](#cluster-roles) or [project owner](#project-roles).
 However, in some organizations, these roles may overextend administrative access.
 In this use case, you can change the default role to something more restrictive, such as a set of individual roles or a custom role.

 There are two methods for changing default cluster/project roles: